Emlagh More - Sheela-na-Gig - RO039-001002

 sketchfab

-Sheela-na-Gig3d was supported by the Heritage Council of Ireland A corbel stone from an unknown location with late medieval foliage decoration and a figure, possibly a sheela-na-gig, is kept at a farmhouse.
-It may be from the church of Emlagh, mentioned in a lease of 1577 .
-This carvings is located at Temple House, once residence of Charles O’Conor (1814).
-It is a private residence today. high relief carving on.
-The outline of an octagonal column with a rectangular depression on top.
-Floral and Foliate decoration on the sides of the stone are augmented with a demi-angle and sheep/dog The Sheela, is carved on the front of the stone, and is damaged and weathered.
-She has braided? hair which appears to extend down to her feet.
-In a kneeling position with legs spread and body lying back over her calves.
-Her hands appears to be over her legs towards her open vulva.
-No identifiable breasts, and her face is damaged but features can be seen in the 3D, her eyes and nose are visible but lower face is damaged.
+The Sheela-na-Gig3d received support from the Heritage Council of Ireland.
+A corbel stone originating from an unknown location boasts late medieval foliage decoration along with a figure, possibly a sheela-na-gig, kept at a farmhouse.
+The carvings may have been taken from the church of Emlagh, mentioned in a lease dating back to 1577.
+This carvings is now located at Temple House, a former residence of Charles O’Conor (1814), which serves as a private residence today.
+A high relief carving features an octagonal column with a rectangular depression on top.
+The stone's outline includes floral and foliate decoration on the sides augmented by a demi-angle and sheep/dog.
+The Sheela, carved on the front of the stone, appears damaged and weathered.
+Her braided hair extends down to her feet as she kneels in a position with legs spread and body lying back over her calves.
+Her hands appear to be placed over her legs towards her open vulva.
+No identifiable breasts are visible, and her face is damaged but features can still be seen in the 3D model, including her eyes and nose, although her lower face is damaged.

 With this file you will be able to print Emlagh More - Sheela-na-Gig - RO039-001002 with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Emlagh More - Sheela-na-Gig - RO039-001002.